SurendarYama/joy/README.md

 # surendar-yama-joy

-surendar-yama-joy library allow you to use useReducer hook in javascript for both client and server side.
+surendar-yama-joy library allow you to use joyReducer hook in javascript for both client and server side.

 ```
 npm i surendar-yama-joy
 ```

 ####  In client side please use any build tool like [parceljs](https://parceljs.org/)
 ### Commonjs module import
 ```
 const { joyReducer } = require("surendar-yama-joy");

 ```